lemerchand/lemerchand/MIDI Selector Tool/readme.md

 		- Note Range
 		- Pitch (including scales!)
 		- Min/Max Velocity
-		- Note length (no triplets or dotted yet)
+		- Note length (no dotted yet)
 		- Beat position in 16th notes (sorry--no odd time signatures)

 **Cool Features:**
+		- Save your favorite settings into presets!
 		- Right-click "Select" to restrict to the time selection
 		- Shift-click "Select" to invert the filter
 		- Right-click 'Clear' for a global reset